 Borrowings under the Credit Agreement bear interest at rates equal to, at the option of the Company, either (i) the greater of (a) the prime rate as publicly announced from time to time by JPMorgan Chase Bank, N.A. and (b) the federal funds effective rate plus .5%, or, (ii) the rate at the time offered to JPMorgan Chase Bank, N.A. in the Eurodollar market for amounts and periods comparable to the relevant loan plus, in either case, a margin that is determined based on the level of the Company's Leverage Ratio, as defined in the Credit Agreement.
-As of March 28, 2009, the weighted average interest rate on borrowings outstanding was 1.42%.
-During the first quarter of 2009, the average outstanding balance under the Credit Agreement was approximately \$57,258,000.
-Based on the borrowing rates in the Credit Agreement and the repayment terms, the fair value of the outstanding borrowings as of March 28, 2009 was estimated to approximate carrying value.
-Assuming that debt levels on the Credit Agreement remain at \$50,000,000, the balance at March 28, 2009, a hypothetical increase of 100 basis points in current rates provided for under the Credit Agreement is estimated to result in an increase in interest expense of \$500,000 on an annualized basis.
+As of June 27, 2009, there were no borrowings outstanding on the Credit Agreement.